Mixing and CPV in beauty and charm at LHCb: CKM angle

 \subsection{Update of the LHCb combination of the CKM angle $\gamma$}

-Using LHCb data collected during the first two runs of the LHC, this analysis \cite{gammacombo} presents a combination of $\gamma$ measurements using several $B\rightarrow Dh$ decay modes and LHCb results from different $D$-decay modes for the first time.
+Using LHCb data collected during the first two runs of the LHC,\footnote{First (second) run refers to the data collected in 2011-2012 at $\sqrt{s}$= 7-8 TeV (2015-2018 at $\sqrt{s}$= 13-14 TeV).} a combination of $\gamma$ measurements is presented using several $B\rightarrow Dh$ decay modes and LHCb results from different $D$-decay modes for the first time \cite{gammacombo}.
 Alongside $\gamma$, charm mixing and {\em CP} violation parameters are simultaneously determined in the combination.
 The results are obtained using frequentist treatment, and auxiliary inputs from other experiments.
-The combination result in $\gamma=(65.4^{+3.8}_{-4.2})^{\circ}$ provides the highest precision measurement from a single experiment to date.
+The combination yields $\gamma=(65.4^{+3.8}_{-4.2})^{\circ}$, and provides the best precision measurement from a single experiment to date.